aosabook/500lines/objmodel/chapter.md

 This is a common approach for optimizing dynamic languages.
 It is often not possible to find optimizations that are faster or use less memory in *all* cases.
-To still speed up programs in practice, optimizations are chosen that should apply to a large majority of programs in practice, while potentially making the behaviour worse for programs that use extremely dynamic features.
+To still speed up programs in practice, optimizations are chosen that should apply to how the language is typically used in practice, while potentially making the behaviour worse for programs that use extremely dynamic features.

 Another interesting aspect of maps is that while in this chapter they are only